Maximize Your Hookups with Proper Bait Care

 For species that are hesitant to switch from natural feeds, co-feeding with Keys Feeds for a day or two can be beneficial.
 However, it’s important to note that natural feeds, particularly when frozen and thawed, can dilute the nutritional value of any feed due to loss of vitamins.
 A suggested method for weaning fish off natural feeds involves a phased approach: start with a 50/50 mix of natural and Keys Feeds on the first day, shift to 25% natural and 75% Keys on the second day, and then switch entirely to Keys Feeds by the third day.
 Although this rapid transition may seem drastic, especially if natural feeds have been a staple, it is crucial for enhancing the fish’s overall health and nutrition.

-Natural vs Keys Feeds
+Frozen vs Keys Feeds

 Some believe that offering a combination of frozen natural feeds and formulated feeds is the best strategy, assuming that each fish will consume a bit of both.
 However, gut content analyses have revealed that typically, certain fish will exclusively consume the natural feeds, while others will only eat the formulated feeds.
 This pattern suggests that while the average health of the fish population may appear robust and vigorous, there are likely to be individuals that suffer from nutritional deficiencies, manifesting as sickness and lethargy.
 Therefore, it is important to monitor feeding habits closely to ensure that all fish are receiving a balanced diet that includes all necessary nutrients.